 For the purposes of this report, the geographical coordinates of Monaco are 43.733 deg latitude, 7.417 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Monaco contains large variations in elevation, with a maximum elevation change of 2,690 feet, and an average elevation above sea level of 555 feet.
-Within 10 miles contains extreme variations in elevation (4,521 feet).
+The topography within 2 miles of Monaco contains large variations in elevation, with a maximum elevation change of 2,690 feet and an average elevation above sea level of 555 feet.
+Within 10 miles contains large variations in elevation (4,521 feet).
 Within 50 miles also contains extreme variations in elevation (10,768 feet).

 The area within 2 miles of Monaco is covered by water (58%), artificial surfaces (15%), and trees (13%), within 10 miles by water (53%) and trees (22%), and within 50 miles by water (47%) and trees (30%).

 This report illustrates the typical weather in Monaco, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 There are 3 weather stations near enough to contribute to our estimation of the temperature and dew point in Monaco.

 For each station, the records are corrected for the elevation difference between that station and Monaco according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 The estimated value at Monaco is computed as the weighted average of the individual contributions from each station, with weights proportional to the inverse of the distance between Monaco and a given station.

 The stations contributing to this reconstruction are: Nice Côte d'Azur International Airport (85%, 18 kilometers, southwest); Capo Mele (12%, 65 kilometers, east); and Calvi - Sainte-Catherine Airport (2.9%, 174 kilometers, southeast).